Best car loans

 It may be easy to go into a car dealership and accept the car finance package they can provide through their lender, but it’s unlikely that this will be best option for you.

 The dealership will almost certainly be incentivised to push a particular loan on you, even if it’s not in your best interests.
-Learn more about the pros and cons of arranging finance through a lender vs a dealership in our guide to car finance.
+Learn more about the pros and cons of arranging finance through a lender vs a dealership further down.

 Be sure to check the fees involved, especially ones that might be unavoidable like an establishment fee, broker fee, or service fee.

-If you do a little homework and get a quotes from a few lenders you will almost certainly be better off.
+If you do a little homework and get quotes from a few lenders, you will almost certainly be better off.

 Use the car as collateral